 WHERE CAN I WRITE YOU?

 Send your letter to my publisher.
 Feel free to include tickets to HAMILTON in your envelope.

 That's up to you.
-I have four of them.
+I have five of them (I know that's a lot, but they're all great).
 The addresses are usually on the copyright page.
 They know where I live.

 WHEN AND WHERE WERE YOU BORN?

 I hope you’re good at math.
 I am the square root of 64 multiplied by four minus five plus the number of NBA championship rings Phil Jackson has plus the age of my six-year-old minus one.
 Whew!

 Used to be olive drab, now it’s blueberry, ‘cause it rhymes with NEWBERY.
 Get it?

 Yes.
 Everyone in my family is an artist.
 I have a sister who is a model and a writer.
 Another sister who is a photographer.
 And a brother who is in music and entertainment.

 My oldest daughter works in criminal justice (I let her watch too many episodes of Law & Order, I think).
 My youngest daughter is listening to Hamilton; she also likes to paint and play basketball and ice skate and practice gymnastics.